getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/doc.md

 **Do not include a `process` section in the form.** A regular Grav form uses a `process` block to define what happens on submit (send an email, save to a file, and so on).
 Flex ignores that section entirely, because saving is handled by the storage layer.
 Adding one does nothing and only causes confusion, so leave it out.

+> [!WARNING]
-!!!
-Be careful when you change the blueprint of a type that already has saved records.
+> Be careful when you change the blueprint of a type that already has saved records.
 Make sure existing objects still load and save cleanly under the new blueprint.
 Renaming or removing a field can leave older records unable to display.

 ## Where to go next